Treatment for Pemphigus in Dogs

 • Metronidazole – being tested for use in dogs, still under consideration

-Natural Remedies for Pemphigus in Dogs:
+Natural Approaches for Treating Pemphigus in Dogs

 References for Pemphigus in Dogs